 Monitor Your Improvement

-While striving towards your goals it is critical to keep an eye on and to analyze your activities.
-I recommend to take time off in every 4 weeks and do a reality-check of how are you doing.
+While striving towards your goals it is critical to keep an eye on and analyze your activities.
+I recommend taking time off every 4 weeks and do a reality check of how are you doing.
 This way you are able to monitor your development constantly, make changes if needed, eliminate flaws, and more.
-If necessary you can also consult with family or people you know to get an advice and recommendations you might have overlooked.
+If necessary you can also consult with family or people you know to get advice and recommendations you might have overlooked.